KimRass/warehouse/Database/README.md

 ### Degree of a Relationship(= 관게 차수)
 - ***The number of participating entities in a relationship***
 ### Relationship Cardinality
-- The number of relationship instances an entity can participate in.
+- Determines the number of entities on one side of the relationship that can be joined to a single entity on the other side.
 - ***One of the followings; One to One, One to Many or Many to Many.***
+### Relationship Optionality
+- Specifies if entities on one side must be joined to an entity on the other side.
 ### Identifying Relationship
 - The primary key of the parent would become a subset of the primary key of the child.
 - Reprsented by a solid line.